pbklink/motif-core/etc/motif-core.api.md

     getElementPropertiesArray(): EnumUiAction.ElementProperties[];
 }

+// Warning: (ae-missing-release-tag) "AllScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "AllScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface AllScanCondition extends ScanCondition {
+    // (undocumented)
+    readonly typeId: ScanCondition.TypeId.All;
+}

+// @public (undocumented)
+export namespace AllScanCondition {
+    // (undocumented)
+    export function isEqual(_left: AllScanCondition, _right: AllScanCondition): boolean;
+}

 // Warning: (ae-missing-release-tag) "AllTransactionsDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)